aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 A programming statement (such as a variable assignment) primarily causes a change of state in the system, for instance: by binding the name of a new variable to some value in a variable scope.

 Analogously, a natural language statement in the indicative mood usually causes a person who hears it to change his/her beliefs.
-A person "Alice" who hears a statement made by another person "Bob" may not actually believe in the "content" of the statement (perhaps Bob is a liar, or a deluded individual), but she will certainly (at least) come to believe that Bob made the statement.
+A person "Alice" who hears a statement made by another person "Bob" will change some of her beliefs.

+Of course, she may not actually believe in the "content" of the statement (perhaps Bob is a liar, or a deluded individual), but she will certainly (at least) come to believe that Bob made the statement.

-If Bob also happens to be some kind of authoritative figure (a doctor, a professor, etc.) Alice may actually change her beliefs according to the actual "content" of the statement made by Bob, accepting it (perhaps even just partially) as a true fact about the world.
+However, if Bob happens to be some kind of authoritative figure (a doctor, a professor, etc.) Alice may indeed change her beliefs according to the actual "content" of the statement made by Bob, accepting it (maybe just partially) as a true fact about the world.

-On the other hand, a question is an expression of the desire to learn about a specific fact or facts in the world.
-A condition represents a piece of knowledge whose truth value is not asserted, but rather just taken as hypothetical.
+On the other hand, a question is an expression of the desire to learn about a specific fact or facts in the world, and a condition represents a piece of knowledge whose truth value is not asserted, but rather just taken as hypothetical.

 We think that questions (and conditions) are more akin to programming language expressions, because their primary effect on the recipient (barring rethorical questions of course) is not that of modyfing the recipient's beliefs about the world, but rather of eliciting a response from the interlocutor.

-In natural language, this response can be a simple "yes" or "no" (a condition also typically "evaluates" to a "yes" or a "no"), or it can be a "pointer to a thing" (such as in the responses to "what", "where", "who" questions), or it can be an explanation of some phenomenon or behavior (such as in the response to a "why" questions).
+In natural language, this response can be a simple "yes" or "no" (a condition also typically "evaluates" to a "yes" or a "no"), or it can be a "pointer to a thing" (such as in a reply to a "what", a "where" or a "who" question), or it can be an explanation of some phenomenon or behavior (such as in response to a "why" question).

 // https://stackoverflow.com/questions/19132/expression-versus-statement